 Our dead are never dead to us until we have forgotten them.
 George Eliot

 ‘Your brother told us nobody wanted to view him.’
-I saw discomfort, and a fear of the angry bereaved, in her eyes.
+Discomfort, and a fear of the angry bereaved, brightened her eyes.

 ‘He didn’t think, he reacted.’

-‘When you called, your father was already in the mortuary.’ the Charge Nurse said.
-‘He’s not presented as we’d like… you know… in a bed, that sort of thing.’
+‘When you called, your father was already in the … mortuary.’ the Charge Nurse said.
+‘He’s not presented as we’d like, you know … in a bed.’

 ‘I understand.
 I’d still like to see him.’

 ‘I’ll have someone take you.’
 Was she displeased?
 Her stiff face stern, she turned on her heel.
 A citrus odour of polish wafted round as she left.

 A puddled path